secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. **Cases** created by chattering @sales-support for account ownership changes are received and reviewed by Sales Operations.
 Sales Operations will review the account chatter feed on the escalated account to ensure that consensus has been met by all parties, ensure supporting documentation has been provided, and verify the accuracy of the supporting documentation.
 Sales Operations will make any necessary updates to account fields to reflect changes such as employee count, address or add the parent to the account.
 If the request is approved the account will be marked with the pick list value of `QR-Approved to move` on the  `Account Reassignment Status` field.
 Approved accounts can be tracked in the **Sales Operations Quarterly Account Review Dashboard** (link will be provided when report is created).
 1. **Sales Operations Quarterly Account Review Process**
    1. **Approved accounts** will be moved in the last week of the fiscal quarter.
 Any requested holdover accounts or opportunities will be marked to expire the following fiscal quarter and can be tracked on the **Sales Operations Quarterly Account Review Dashboard** (link will be provided when report is created).
-Opportunities Stages 4 and above will be moved with to the new Global Account rep unless marked as a holdover for one quarter and will be moved the following quarter if it has not closed.
+Open opportunities in stages Stages 3 and below will be moved with to the new Global Account rep unless marked as a holdover for one quarter and will be moved the following quarter if it has not closed.
-   1. **Holdover Accounts/Opportunities** that have expired will be moved quarterly during the Sales Operations quarterly account review process to the Global Account owner.
+   1. **Holdover Accounts/Opportunities** Account holdovers that have expired will be moved quarterly during the Sales Operations quarterly account review process to the Global Account owner.
 These can be tracked on the **Sales Operations Quarterly Account Review Dashboard** (link will be provided when report is created).
    1. **Escalations for Immediate Account Moves** must be approved by all parties and sales management as well as the Sales Operations Director and above level.
-   1. Accounts that would move segment or region must be approved by Sales Operations based on TAM and quota prior to a quarterly move.
-If the move will negatively affect TAM or quota it will be moved during the annual review process.
+   1. Accounts that would move segment or region must be approved by Sales Operations based on quota prior to a quarterly move.
+If the move will negatively affect quota it will be moved during the annual review process.
 1. **Annual Review Process**
    1. Accounts will still be reviewed annually that need to be moved across segments as part of the annual territory carving process.
 The process may also happen pro-actively mid-year if the operations team feels that there are too many accounts that are misaligned and would affect quota significantly.